starringjane/wordpress-blade/docs/livewire.md

 Include the Alpine Morph plugin.
 More information can be found here: https://alpinejs.dev/plugins/morph

-In WordPress you can add enqueue the CDN version
+In WordPress you can enqueue the CDN version

 ```php
 wp_enqueue_script('alpine-morph', 'https://unpkg.com/@alpinejs/morph@3.x.x/dist/cdn.min.js');